 The VFD allows researchers to study how fluid flows in the device at very small dimensions.
 “This is a major breakthrough, in being able to predict the way the device needs to be operated for any application,” Professor Raston says.

-The MDPP, based at the Flinders University Medical Device Research Institute at Tonsley, partners local entrepreneurs and companies with university researchers and healthcare experts to facilitate the design, patenting and development of new technologies and products – including the ‘Ezy-Aim’ orthopaedic surgery devices by Austofix and Ferronova’s early stage cancer diagnostics device.
+The MDPP, based at the Flinders University Medical Device Research Institute at Tonsley Innovation District, partners local entrepreneurs and companies with university researchers and healthcare experts to facilitate the design, patenting and development of new technologies and products – including the ‘Ezy-Aim’ orthopaedic surgery devices by Austofix and Ferronova’s early stage cancer diagnostics device.

 The program, led by Professor Reynolds and MDPP national manager Ms Olivia White, was formed in 2008 to foster collaboration between researchers, industry and end-users.
 Last year, more than 150 experts from over 40 institutions, including universities, research organisations, government departments, healthcare and aged-care providers, manufacturers and patent firms have contributed to ideas through the MDPP.